-We speak to ITProPortal about why financial services shouldn’t need to spend on a new datacenter when machine learning technologies like PORTrockIT solve latency, security and storage issues.
+We speak to ITProPortal about why Financial Services firms shouldn’t spend on storage when machine learning technologies like PORTrockIT solve latency and security issues.

 Find a balance between what you already have and can still use new technologies that make it possible to reduce your expenditure while increasing network, data analytics and storage performance.